joezucco/apiproj/README.md

 ## Project Description

 Forget Me Not is a database of plants!
-Discover interesting plant species from around the world or search for information on specific plant types.
+Discover interesting plant species from around the world or search for information regarding specific plant types.

 I want this app to be a simple, straightforward and aesthetically pleasing display of data.
 It will be functional with either the use of a randomizer button to display random plants or a search bar to take zip code or town name to find local plant species.

 ## API

 I am choosing to work with the Trefle API for my app.
+It contains botanical data.

 ```